MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-august-2018.md

 ---
 author: QuinnRadich
-title: What's New in Windows Docs in August 2018 - Develop UWP apps
+title: What's new in Windows Docs in August 2018 - Develop UWP apps
 description: New features, videos, samples, and developer guidance have been added to the Windows 10 developer documentation for August 2018.
-keywords: what's new, update, features, developer guidance, Windows 10, august ms.author: quradic ms.date: 8/9/2018 ms.topic: article
+keywords: what's new, update, features, developer guidance, Windows 10, august ms.author: quradic ms.date: 08/14/2018 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
 ms.localizationpriority: medium
 ---

-# What's New in the Windows Developer Docs in August 2018
+# What's new in the Windows Developer Documentation in August 2018

 The Windows Developer Documentation is constantly being updated with information on new features available to developers across the Windows platform.
 The following feature overviews, developer guidance, and videos have been made available in the month of August.